 Process Improvement-Value Stream Alignment Matrix

-At a very high level, the Process Improvement-Value Stream Alignment Matrix is used in the context of business, process improvement.
+At a very high level, the Process Improvement-Value Stream Alignment Matrix is used in the context of business, process improvement, operations.

 Process Improvement-Value Stream Alignment Matrix quadrant descriptions, including examples